-The municipality reserve right to extent the validity period through notice to all the bidders who tendered for the relevant project provided that the notice is made on or before an expiry of validity period.
+The municipality reserves the right to extend the validity period through notice to all the bidders who tendered for the relevant project, provided that the notice is made on or before the expiry of the validity period.

 24. Negotiations with preferred bidders and communication with prospective providers and bidders